JakubPasieka-Projects/azure-homelab/00-tenant-setup/README.md

 3. Disabled Security Defaults.

 ## Notes
-Screenshots used during the build will go into:
+Screenshots used during the build located in:
 `/00-tenant-setup/screenshots/`

 ## Next Steps